 How much do you have to earn in dividends in the UK?

-You can earn up to £500 tax-free under the UK dividends allowance for the 2025/26 tax year.
+You can earn up to £500 tax-free under the UK dividends allowance for 2026/27.
 Any dividends exceeding this allowance are taxable based on your income tax band, so it is essential to monitor dividends carefully to manage your dividend income taxability.

 How does HMRC know about dividends?